magnussolution/magnusbilling7/wiki/en/modules/services/services.rst

 Price
 -----

-| We did not write the description to this field.
+| Monthly cost to charge the client that activates this service.